 Check out my page on making your own Quark here, or follow these quick steps below.

-Easy way to make Quark... use a Greek yogurt maker and buttermilk.
-12 hours 'incubation' and 6 hours draining in fridge (I did 10 hours accidentally ... and a bit thicker than normal).
+Easy way to make Quark... use a Greek yogurt maker (I use Dash Greek Yogurt Maker) and buttermilk.
+12 hours 'incubation' and 6 hours draining in fridge (I did 10 hours accidentally and it was a bit thicker than normal).